70Moz AuEq

 Arc

-Almasar has applications over 352km2 across three projects primarily prospective for orogenic gold deposits.
+Almasar has granted licences over 326km2 across four licences primarily prospective for orogenic gold deposits.

 The Nubian Shield hosts over 50 known VMS deposits, formed by the magmatism and volcanism related to the assembly of the Gondwana supercontinent.
 Particularly striking is the high gold content of those deposits.

-The Hadal Awatib VMS in Sudan (2.5Moz AUEq) is not only >50% gold, but its giant sulphide lens continues for more than 3km, making it the most extensive VMS globally after Kidd Creek (Ontario) and Neves Corvo (Portugal).
+The Hadal Awatib VMS in Sudan (1.8Mt CuEq metal) is not only close to 50% gold, but its giant sulphide lens continues for more than 3km, making it the most extensive VMS globally after Kidd Creek (Ontario) and Neves Corvo (Portugal).

 Similar geology exists in the Arabian Shield, yet VMS exploration in Saudi Arabia remains early stage, despite the world-class precedent of Jabal Sayid.